Pulfin Bog Nature Reserve

 Best time to visitJune to September

 Pulfin Bog is very rich in plantlife.
 Fenland plants such as common meadow-rue, common valerian and marsh woundwort can be found during the summer along with yellow and purple loosestrifes and the rare marsh pea.
-Patches of scrub occur, most of them dominated by grey willow, but bap willow is also present.
+Patches of scrub occur, most of them dominated by grey willow, but bay willow is also present.

-Cattle graze the site through the summer months to reduce the spread of the more competitive reeds and to stop the spread of scrub on the drier areas.
+Management takes place in autumn to reduce the spread of the more competitive reeds and to stop the spread of scrub on the drier areas.
 Changes to the water levels and hydrology across the site have led to alterations in the species mix of plants and this is being monitored to assess the impact on the habitat overall and the species present.

 - Spring: Invertebrates - Hairy dragonfly; Large red damselfly; Birds - Sedge warbler.